RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the project code after being pushed from Git.
 In addition, for this project GitHub was used for the agile development aspect through the use of User Stories (GitHub Issues) and tracking them on a Kanban board.
 -	[Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) was used to inspect page elements, debug, troubleshoot and test features and adjust property values.
 Using the Lighthouse extension installed in Chrome Browser, the performance report was generated.
--   [Smartdraw](https://cloud.smartdraw.com/) was used to create the Entity Relationship diagrams for the data model
+-   [Lucidchart](https://lucid.app/lucidchart/) - to create a diagram of the Database Schema
 -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.
 -	[Favicon](https://favicon.io/favicon-generator/) - used for creating a favicon for the site
 -   [Google Fonts:](https://fonts.google.com/) used for the Roboto font